 “I always loved hydrangeas,” the Mom said.
 “I could never buy them.
 Mom said flowers were a waste of money.
 Your father hated them.
 He said they looked ‘cheap.’
 But I always liked them.
 Did you know that the leaves can change color depending on the pH levels?
 That was like me, only “pH” stood for personal hell.
 I changed, too, depending on the levels.”

-The son watched her on think.
+The son watched her speak.

 “Hydrangeas are quietly unique.
 They are colorful but not gaudy.
 I always have them around the house.
 It’s my choice now.
 I speak through my choices, do you understand?”